iankohdes/iankohdes.github.io/content/posts/0003-blowfish-theme-icons.md

 date: 2025-06-01
 draft: false
 tags: ["hugo", "blowfish", "icons"]
+series: ["Setting up a Hugo website with the Blowfish theme"]
+series_order: 3
 ---

 The Blowfish theme has a [list of icons](https://blowfish.page/samples/icons/) that can be used as shortcodes.
 They are a mix of company names and various symbols.
 For my future convenience I organise them based on whether they are symbols or company icons, mainly because I intend to use the former often but not the latter.